ReasonFoundation/pensionviewr/README.md

 ### `linePlot()`

-10. `linePlot()`: creates a line chart comparing up to 5 variables, such as ADEC vs. Actual contributions. `linePlot()` has 20 arguments, with `data` being required:
+10. `linePlot()`: creates a line chart comparing up to 5 variables, such as ADEC vs. Actual contributions. `linePlot()` has 22 arguments, with `data` being required:

-`linePlot(data, title, caption, grid, treasury, inv.returns, ticks, font, yaxisMin, yaxisMax, yaxisSeq, yaxisScale, format, str, labelY, lab1, lab2, lab3, lab4, lab5)`
+`linePlot(data, title, caption, grid, interactive, Ytitle, treasury, inv.returns, ticks, font, yaxisMin, yaxisMax, yaxisSeq, yaxisScale, format, str, labelY, lab1, lab2, lab3, lab4, lab5)`

 * `data` a dataframe produced by the filterData function or in the same format.
 * `title` naming the chart (e.g. "Unfunded Liability Growth").
 * `caption` set to `TRUE` to add "reason.org/pensions" caption at the bottom right corner
 * `grid` set to `TRUE` to add major gridlines
 * `ticks` set to `FALSE` to remove ticks
+* `interactive` set to `TRUE` to create interactive plot
+* `Ytitle` naming the Y-axis title
 * `treasury` if set to `TRUE` shows 30-Year treasury Yields on the secondary Y-axis
 * `inv.returns` if set to `FALSE` allows to graph anything other than Investment Return graph
 * `yaxisMin` minimum value for Y-axis